 “That” → MS. Facial pain.
 Or pain, period.

-Other medical questions aside, I tried leaving out any psychobabble and self-analysis answers because other than having MS and a troublesome heart, I am really just an average chick whose body rattles and shakes like everyone’s body supposed to at my age, especially after just adding another 365 days to my life.
+Other medical questions aside, I tried leaving out any psychobabble and self-analysis answers because other than having MS and a troublesome heart; I am just an average chick whose body rattles and shakes like everyone’s body supposed to at my age, especially after just adding another 365 days to my life.

-Nah… the combined answer to why I don’t smile on camera is because of a very similar reason why I don’t always burst out laughing anymore: facial pain.
+Nah… the combined answer to why I don’t smile on camera is because of a very similar reason I don’t always burst out laughing anymore: facial pain.
 Laughing is a primal response, which means that you just don’t have that much control over it, even when you think you do.

-When someone or something quite gallantly activates my laugh-switch, so, my face responds with a burst of uncontrolled laughter, forgetting that my 5th cranial nerve has a disability all of its own.
+When someone or something gallantly activates my laugh-switch, so, my face responds with a burst of uncontrolled laughter, forgetting that my 5th cranial nerve has a disability all of its own.
 In English – and without exaggeration – thirty seconds of laughing sets off hours of facial pain.
 Consequently, out of necessity and when possible, I smile on the inside, giggle and howl of pain on the inside.

 All that aside now, because of my daily chronic pain(s) and a mutual interest in all things concerning the mind, one of my friends asked me if I were given a choice, would I choose to be physically or mentally ill.
 Not really a question for birthday celebrations, but an interesting catch-22 either way.